googleapis/google-cloud-ruby/google-cloud-connectors-v1/README.md

 Enables users to create and manage connections to Google Cloud services and third-party business applications using the Connectors interface.

-Enables users to create and manage connections to Google Cloud services and third-party business applications using the Connectors interface.

 https://github.com/googleapis/google-cloud-ruby